emacsmirror/org-autoexport/README.md

 This works, but I find it ugly.
 It means copy-pasting hard-to-remember code at the end of each org file, instead of declaring the export in the same way as other org declarations.
 More seriously, it doesn't take narrowing into account: if the file is saved while narrowed, only the narrowed part of the buffer will be exported.

-Instead, I want to be able to do something similar to what the [org-auto-tangle](https://github.com/yilkalargaw/org-auto-tangle) packages does for tangling:
+Instead I want to be able to do something similar to what the [org-auto-tangle](https://github.com/yilkalargaw/org-auto-tangle) packages does for tangling, and be able to say:

 ```
 #+auto_export: gfm